jeffwilliams/Torrentflow/README.md

 2. In the installation directory run `./install.rb`.

 3. Edit the configuration file `etc/torrentflowdeamon.conf` and set appropriate settings for the parameters.
-If you are running multiple instances, make sure each uses a different TCP port number.

 4. Add at least one user using `bin/adduser <username>`.

 Running
 -------

-1. Start the daemon by running `bin/daemon`.
+1. Start the daemon by running `bin/start-daemon`.

-2. Start the web application by running `bin/appserver`.
+2. Start the web application by running `bin/start-sinatra`.

+3. Log messages are written to `logs/daemon.log` and `logs/sinatra.log` by default.
+Check the logfiles for any errors.

-3. In your web browser open `http://host:4567/` where host is the server running the appserver.
+4. In your web browser open `http://host:4567/` where host is the server running the appserver.
 Log in using the username created in installation step 4.

+5. Stop the daemon and web application using `bin/stop-daemon` and `bin/stop-sinatra`

 Known Issues
 ------------